readthedocs/readthedocs.org/docs/webhooks.rst

 automatically if you had previously set up a webhook with your provider manually.

-Authentication is required to use the generic endpoint.
-Either token-based authentication or basic authentication using your username and password can be used.
-Token-based authentication is recommended, you will find this token on the integration details page.
+Token authentication is required to use the generic endpoint, you will find this token on the integration details page.
+The token should be passed in as a request parameter, either as form data or as part of JSON data input.

 Parameters
 ~~~~~~~~~~